Developing non-hormonal, reversible contraception to provide options outside of vasectomy.

 |

-- Copper Intrauterine Devices (IUDs): a small, often T-shaped birth control device that is inserted into the uterus to prevent pregnancy.
-(Please note that there are also hormonal IUDs).
+- Copper IUDs: A small, T-shaped device inserted into the uterus to prevent pregnancy.

 Progress & Research